egirlfrosty/ClientBase/README.md

 # ClientBase
-A simple mixin client base for begginers.
+A simple mixin client base for beginners.

 I made this via a video on youtube in around 20 minutes. https://www.youtube.com/watch?v=QN1oiW2rY3g